precision-sustainable-ag/PhenoCV-WeedCam/Hardware/Setting_Up_To_Collect_Data.md

 Type: “cd depthai”

 - If we want to see the images in the system please run the next CLI in the terminal.
+Try to have the camera without any movement at least for 30 seconds.

-Type: “./run_view.sh”
+Type: “./run_viewer.sh”

 - --If you want to run the script without visualization please run the next CLI in the terminal.